mahcinek/ArticlesAuthors/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create dev.exs form dev.example.exs changing the database setup to match your PostgreSQL info
+  * Create dev.exs form dev.example.exs changing the database setup to match your PostgreSQL info.
+If dev.exs exists delete it and replace with dev.example.exs changing its name to dev.exs including your PostgeSQL credentials.
-  * Create test.exs form test.example.exs changing the database setup to match your PostgreSQL info
+  * Create test.exs form test.example.exs changing the database setup to match your PostgreSQL info.
+If test.exs exists delete it and replace with test.example.exs changing its name to dev.exs including your PostgeSQL credentials.
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix server with `mix phx.server`
   * You can find endpoint docs created with bureaucrat at DOCS.md